- Oktoberfest is also celebrated in Alaska’s breweries and bars

 The photo above shows how I styled my new Hosentürle skirt for date night with my husband.
 I wore brown opaque tights as we now have already temperatures below the freezing point at night.
 I did not want to go down the sweet Alpine styling route to not look like wearing a costume.
 Furthermore, in America, Oktoberfest is incorrectly celebrated in October only and does not start in September as does the original Oktoberfest in München.

-To push the skirt into American territory and fashion over 40, I added an oversize denim jacket, a structured bag and my green, white, black, and blue plaid shirt.
-To elongate the legs I wore my brown Etienne Aigner sandals that I found in a consignment store recently.
+To push the skirt into American territory, I added an oversize denim jacket, a structured bag and my green, white, black, and blue plaid shirt.
+To elongate the legs I wore my brown sandals from my favorite childhood brand that I found in a consignment store recently.
 Thus, the skirt looks more like street style than Oktoberfest.

 The photos below show another way to style the skirt to not look like wearing a costume.